Generation IV reactor: Assessment

-The GEN IV Forum reframes the reactor safety paradigm from accepting that nuclear accidents can occur and should be mastered to eliminating the possibility of an accident.
+The GEN IV Forum reframes the reactor safety paradigm, from accepting that nuclear accidents can occur and should be mastered, to eliminating the physical possibility of an accident.
 Active and passive safety systems would be at least as effective as those of Generation III systems and render the most severe accidents physically impossible.

-Relative to Gen II-III, Gen IV reactors include:
+Relative to Gen II-III, advantages of Gen IV reactors include: